pharos-lab/beacon/README.md

 > the `line` chart type is the one selected by default

-### options
+### options prop
-The options prop is the options configuration for the ChartJs library, so you can configure how the chart will display (animations, colors, font, ...)
+The options prop is the options configuration for the [ChartJs]() library, so you can configure how the chart will display (animations, colors, font, ...)

-The ChartJs docs will give you all the informations you need

 ```javascript